-Given that October is Black History Month, there is no time more fitting to profile some of the most significant black athletes of all time, those who commanded positions at the very top of their respective sports and used this position of privilege to fight the racism that has been and still is prevalent, both in sports and society.
+Given that October is Black History Month, there is no time more fitting to profile some of the most significant black athletes of all time.
+These sportspeople commanded positions at the very top of their respective fields and used this position of privilege to fight the racism that has been, and still is prevalent, both in sports and society.

 Jesse Owens- Tom Hardwick